anu-sha/Game-api/README.md

     - Method: GET
     - Parameters: user_name
     - Returns: GameForms
-    - Description: Returns all games played by the user.
+    - Description: Returns all active games currently played by the user.
       Throws a user not found exception if user is not a valid user